aws/aws-connected-device-framework/documentation/docs/development/quickstart.md

 Due to the scripts used as part of both the build and deployment steps, only linux type environments (including macOS) are supported.

-## Configuring the Development Environment
+## Configuring the development environment

 The following is a one-time setup to configure the CDF development environment: